Nafbo/AVA-Crypto/README.md

 ## Continuous deployment
 <p>Thanks to GitHub 'Actions', we have implemented a continuous deployment, which, when you push your code to our repository, the application will automatically be redeployed with the changes you have made.</p>
-<p>You can find our application deployed by clicking on the following link:</p>
+<p>You can find our application deployed by clicking on the following link :</p>
 <p><link>https://avacrypto.herokuapp.com/</link></p>